google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/common-notification-patterns.md

 You can however get more sophisticated with the collapsing of notifications using the Notifications API.
-Consider a chat app, where the developer might want a new notification to show a message similar to "You have 2 messages from Matt" rather than just showing the latest message.
+Consider a chat app, where the developer might want a new notification to show a message similar to "You have two messages from Matt" rather than just showing the latest message.

 You can do this, or manipulate current notifications in other ways, using the